youssefhrouk/Ascii-Art-Web-Export/README.md

 - **Improved User Interface**: Enhanced UI with CSS for a more appealing and user-friendly experience.
 - **Responsive Design**: Ensures the website is usable on various devices and screen sizes.
 - **Interactive Elements**: Provides feedback to users through interactive elements.
+- **Dockerized Environment**: The application is containerized using Docker, ensuring that it runs consistently in different environments.

 ## Technologies Used
 - **Backend**: Go (Golang)
 - **Frontend**: HTML, CSS
 - **HTTP Server**: Go's `net/http` package
 - **Templates**: Go's `html/template` package
+- **Containerization**: Docker

 <!DOCTYPE html>
 <meta charset="UTF-8">